Medications and Supplements in hEDS

 Fatigue and Sleep Disturbance

-Fatigue in hEDS is profound, disabling, and multifactorial in origin.
+Like pain, fatigue in hEDS is profound, disabling, rarely driven by a single cause, and often responds incompletely to medication alone.
 Contributing factors include pain, deconditioning, poor sleep, hormonal dysregulation, nutritional deficits, and autonomic dysfunction.

 Supportive care: Physical therapy, energy conservation, and psychological strategies